IlRabbino/Desktop-emulator/README.md

 # Componet of project:

-A littel white line will be shown under open application
+One little white line will be shown under open application

 Terminal emulator function:
-  The windows is draggable
+  The window is draggable
-  Can close, open and minimize window
+  Window can be closed, minimized, maximized, etc...
-  The input field doesn't exist, is a | blinking in a div
+  The input field doesn't exist, is a | blinking in a div Window will be resizable

  File uploader: (Work in progress)